-Whether you're pursuing a PhD in Psychology or Doctor of Psychology (PsyD), doctoral psychology grants can make your graduate studies more affordable.
-Doctoral psychology programs either take a research-based or practice-oriented approach to studying human behavior and mental processes.
-There are currently 379 doctoral programs accredited by the APA in the United States and Puerto Rico.
+A PhD in Psychology or Doctor of Psychology (PsyD) can be expensive.
+Doctoral psychology grants can make your graduate studies more affordable.
+Doctoral psychology programs either take a research-based or practice-oriented approach.
+These are two different ways to study human behavior and mental processes.
+There are 379 APA-accredited doctoral programs in the United States and Puerto Rico.

 Below are 20 great PhD psychology grants for students to build their professional future.